Joanna-Zhou/Data-and-ML/README.md

 # Data-and-ML
-Machine Learning related projects
+Machine Learning projects without the use of any ML libraries.
-Hello